 Purpling of leaves can have a variety of causes, but the most common one is a deficiency in phosphorus.
 Phosphorus is a nutrient essential for plant growth that is particularly important for rooting, flowering, and fruiting.

-If phosphorus is deficient – or if conditions make it difficult for plants to absorb the phosphorus that’s there – plants will stop, or severely restrict, growth.
+If phosphorus is deficient — or if conditions make it difficult for plants to absorb the phosphorus that’s there — plants will stop or severely limit growth.
 The older leaves start turning a dull, dark green, which then turns to purple.
-The “purpling” begins at the tips or undersides of the leaves, and moves its way across the entire leaf.
+The purpling begins at the tips or undersides of the leaves and moves its way across the entire leaf.

-So before adding phosphorus supplements to your soil:
+Before adding phosphorus supplements to your soil, do the following:

 Purple leaf on plant

-• Do a Soil Test: A soil test will tell you the usable phosphorus levels, as well as other conditions that can affect phosphorus absorption.
+• Perform a soil test: A soil test will tell you the usable phosphorus levels and other essential nutrients, as well as other conditions that can affect phosphorus absorption.
 If your soil test does indicate low phosphorus levels, you can gently raise them using rock phosphate, bone meal, superphosphate, manure, or compost.

-• Consider the Weather: Cold, wet soil can keep plant roots from absorbing phosphorus properly.
-Signs of phosphorus deficiency are frequently seen in early spring, if plants are set out a little too early.
+• Consider the weather: Cold, wet soil can keep plant root systems from absorbing phosphorus properly.
+Signs of phosphorus deficiency are frequent in early spring if plants are set out a little too early.
 If cold is the culprit, the plants may recover when things warm up.

-• Check Soil pH: Highly acidic soil can also affect phosphorus uptake.
+• Check soil pH: Highly acidic soil can also affect phosphorus and magnesium uptake.
+Adjust soil pH if necessary, as phosphorus is most available in slightly acidic to neutral soils (pH 6.0-7.0)

-• Look at Iron Levels: Soils high in iron can bind up phosphorus in a way that’s difficult for plants to absorb.
+• Look at iron levels: Soils high in iron can bind up phosphorus in a way that makes it difficult for plants to absorb this macronutrient.

 Potted plant with purple leaves

-As for my plants, I decided that a late spring cold snap was the likely culprit that caused the problem with phosphorus absorption.
+When I had some plants start to turn purple, I decided that a late spring cold snap was the likely culprit that caused the problem with phosphorus absorption.
 The flowers were the only plants affected.
 The nearby vegetables were growing like weeds, and the surrounding grasses were healthy and strong, which makes me think the problem wasn’t in the soil.
-As further evidence, I had a few extra plants still in their store pots (not in my soil), and they turned purple, too.
+As further evidence, I had a few extra plants still in their store pots (not in my soil), and they turned a purple color, too.

 Rather than rush out for tests and supplements, I decided to adopt a wait-and-see approach, keeping the flowers watered until the weather turned warmer, then continuing with my original feeding plan with a mild, balanced organic fertilizer.

-If the problem becomes worse or starts to spread to my veggies, I’ll conduct a soil test and proceed from there.
+In this case, my plants recovered and had green leaves in a few weeks.
+However, if the problem got worse or started to spread to my veggies, I would have done a soil test and gone from there.

 Editorial Contributors